khynguyen/mcb185_homework/participation.md

 	+ Introduced myself to DQ
 	+ Total points: 4
 - Week 4
+	+ Did a Unit 1 assessment Monday night
+	+ Went to class on Tuesday
+	+ Went to class on Thursday
 - Week 5
 - Week 6
 - Week 7